-The water usage for the Universal Measured Irrigation Controller is directly proportional to the prevailing net evaporation experienced by your plants.
+The water usage for the Universal Measured Irrigation Controller is directly proportional to the prevailing onsite net evaporation experienced by your plants.
 This is a unique feature of measured irrigation.

-The Universal MI Controller includes a light sensor so that you have the option of irrigating at night time only without using a timer.
+The Universal MI Controller includes a light sensor so that you have the option of irrigating at night time only.